sinairusinek/Travelab/cite-collaboration/readme.md

 | tokenization | (using Open Refine, preserving punctuation as well as (for now) page number) |

-## Warnings/Quirks
+## Questions
-* Hebrew placename segmentation
+ Hebrew placename segmentation: the problems of prefixes In order to cite a toponym, a string like ומתורגמה will have to be further segmented to: ו (which means "and"), מ (which means "from") and תוגרמה which is the toponym for the Ottoman area.
+Can we/should we segment only these strings?
-In order to cite a place name, a string like ומתורגמה will have to be further segmented to: ו (which means "and"), מ (which means "from") and תוגרמה which is the name for the Ottoman area.
-Can we/should we segment only the placenames?
+* should the English and Hebrew versions have the same citation schema to begin with?